Guide for Authors

 Tables: Every table must be referred to in the text and the tables to be numbered in sequential order in which they occur.
 Place them at the end of the manuscript.
 As for the table itself, it must be written so that it can be read and understood without reference to the text.
 Every column and every line of a table must be labeled unambiguously and units to be given wherever data are reported.

-Figures: Figures will be produced in black and white.
-All illustrations should be in 8.5 or 18 cm width excluded the margins, in TIFF formats, with resolution of 300 dpi.
+Figures: All illustrations should be in 8.5 or 18 cm width excluded the margins, in TIFF formats, with resolution of at least 300 dpi.
 The original figures with appropriate resolution in word document is also acceptable.
 The figures must be referred in the text and numbered in the sequence in which they are cited.
 Particular care should be taken to ensure that figures reporting data are unambiguously labeled with regard to units and provide adequate information about the conditions under which the data were obtained.
 It is strongly suggested to upload the figures electronically generated from relevant software and/or equipment, NOT from a hard copy scanned file.
 Micrographs produced by SEM, TEM, AFM, etc. must include magnification and scale.
 Poor quality artwork will lead to delay in publication.
 Please supply captions for all figures at the end of the text as well as during uploading process.

 Chemical structures: Chemical structures and reaction schemes should be drawn with an appropriate drawing program.
 The most suitable settings that should be used with Chem Draw are listed below.
 The settings of other programs should be adjusted similarly.
 All files must be saved as TIFF or EPS files and should not be submitted in its native application format.

 The most suitable settings for Chem Draw are:

 Quantities and Units: Use only SI quantities and units.
 If data are in non-SI units, put non-SI units in parenthesis after the corresponding SI data.